Economy at a Glance

 Due to the accession with the European Union, the methodology of macroeconomic statistics changed.
 The changes concerned the calculation methodology of imputed rent and consumption of fixed capital, and changed also the level of gross domestic product and gross national income in the period 1993–2003.

-Main Trade Partners in 2007 as a % of total trade, figures shown in special trade system
+as a % of total trade, figures shown in special trade system

 Exports |